We all know that exercise is good for us — it helps with strength, sleep, energy, and even mood.

 For the majority of people with cancer, exercising during treatment is completely safe.

-In fact, it’s even been shown to help patients with cancer cope with the side effects of treatment.
+In fact, it can even help patients with cancer cope with the side effects of treatment.

 It’s also safe both before and after cancer treatment.

-So, whether you’ve just received your diagnosis, are currently undergoing treatment, or have finished treatment and are ready to get your life back on track, exercise is a great tool.
+So, whether you’re living with a new diagnosis, are currently undergoing treatment, or have finished treatment and are ready to get your life back on track, exercise is a great tool.

 There are lots of benefits to exercising during your cancer treatment.

-Exercise can help you manage the side effects of treatment, decrease fatigue, and improve your ability to perform daily tasks.
+It helps decrease fatigue and improve your ability to perform daily tasks.

 Your physical therapist will create a personal treatment plan with you that will address your specific areas of need and limitations.